 Based on the proposal sent by European Securities and Markets Authority (ESMA), the intense political debate between the European Parliament, the Council of the EU (the Council), and the Commission took place last year.
 An informal agreement between the EU institutions was finally reached in February 2014.
 The final MiFID II and MiFIR texts were published in the Official Journal of the EU (OJ) on 12 June 2014 and entered into force 20 days later on 2 July 2014.
 Entry into the application will follow 30 months after entry into force on 3 January 2017.

-Before introducing regulations over HFT, the text needs to define what exactly comes under the gambit of HFT.
-High Frequency Trading is described as either:
+Before introducing regulations over HFT, the text needs to define what exactly comes under the gamut of HFT.
+High-Frequency Trading is described as either: